AndrewSeldon/dragonsworn/docs/index.md

 [r/BrownAjah](https://reddit.com/r/BrownAjah) - Subreddit for deeper discussions of the world and series of *The Wheel of Time*.
 No discussion of *The Wheel of Prime* allowed.

-[r/WetlanderHumor](https://reddit.com/r/WetlanderHumor) - Top-shelf, spoiler-filled subreddit for *Wheel of Time* memes and jokes.
+[r/WetlanderHumor](https://reddit.com/r/WetlanderHumor) - Spoiler-filled subreddit for top-shelf *Wheel of Time* memes and jokes.

 [Shadiversity](https://www.youtube.com/user/shadmbrooks) - YouTube channel with an interest in medieval and close-range combat and weaponry, among related topics.